Dismals Canyon — just a short drive from Birmingham

 Be sure to stop in for a chocolate milkshake and a loaded burger at the Soda Fountain & Grill after a fun day of hiking.
 Follow the walkway through a garden to an outside picnic area where you can enjoy your meal while looking over into the canyon.

 Accommodations offered at Dismals Canyon

-Two cabins are available for rent year-round, except in February.
-The cabins can sleep up to eight people.
+Two cabins are available for rent year-round, except in February, and the cabins can sleep up to eight people.
 There are several primitive campsites open seven days a week from Memorial Day through Labor Day.
-Weekend camping is available only from March through May 31 and from Labor Day through the end of October.
-Call ahead to book your reservation.
+Weekend camping is available only from March through May 31 and from Labor Day through the end of October, so call ahead to book your reservation.